 We ask partner study abroad offices to detail their reporting preferences each year as part of our Annual Partner Survey.
 We hope you or a colleague in your office will complete this survey, as it allows CET Campus Relations Managers and our Health & Safety team to adjust our approach to your institutional needs.

 CET’s Plan for Overseas Emergencies emphasizes prevention and preparation.
 Some of the efforts employed by CET in emergency prevention and preparation include:

 All CET staff, both in the United States and overseas, undergo staff training on how to prevent and handle emergencies when first hired.
-We also hold several sessions related to student health and safety and risk management at RD Gras, our annual conference for all CET staff.
+We also hold additional training sessions related to student health and safety and risk management throughout the year.

 Based on their knowledge of each program’s region, environment, and history of past incidents, Program Managers assess risk, providing guidance about the kinds of events that pose the highest risk to students or program operation.
 They utilize US Department of State guidance and maintain person-to-person contact with staff at the US Embassy in each program site.
 CET leadership also receives daily risk alerts and updates from Global Rescue, and when needed, can engage Global Rescue in customized risk assessments.

 At each site, overseas staff perform an annual audit of general health and safety measures in order to ensure that basic safety preventive measures (such as fire exits, first aid kids, emergency alert plan, etc.) are up-to-date and ready for use.

 At each site, overseas staff compile a brief, site-specific Emergency Evacuation Plan (EEP).
 The purpose of this plan is not to determine exact steps for every kind of eventuality, but to think through the potential resources, operations and communication chain should a group evacuation be warranted.
 The EEP addresses both general risks and any specific risks associated with the region.